GiBS: Generative Input-side Basis-driven Structures: Introduction

-Gradient-based topological optimization (TO) can generate rich freeform layouts~\cite{jensen2011topology}, yet it often converges to local optima and requires many random restarts~\cite{christiansen2021inverse,marzban2025hilab}.
+Among existing design approaches, gradient-based topological optimization (TO) can generate rich freeform layouts~\cite{jensen2011topology}, yet it often converges to local optima and requires many random restarts~\cite{christiansen2021inverse,marzban2025hilab} to yield a good (but nonoptimal) response.
 Multifunctional objectives introduce conflicting gradients, and aggregate metrics, such as worst-case or averaged figures of merit, can trap the optimizer in suboptimal regions~\cite{marzban2025hilab}.
-To improve fabrication tolerance, several studies compute three gradients per iteration—nominal, dilation, and erosion—and aggregate them, or introduce projection and smoothing filters to enforce minimum feature sizes and binarization.
+In addition, combining freeform two-dimensional geometrical features with physical parameters like height or period in TO is challenging.
+To improve fabrication tolerance, several studies compute three gradients per iteration—nominal, dilation, and erosion—and aggregate them~\cite{sell2019adjoint,wang2011projection}, or introduce projection and smoothing filters to enforce minimum feature sizes and binarization~\cite{hammond2025unifying,probst2024fabrication}.
 These steps, while essential for realistic fabrication, increase computational cost and can reduce nominal efficiency if not co-designed with the performance objective.
 Without them, the realized devices often deviate from simulated performance due to process variations.
-Purely training-based inverse design models~\cite{kiarashinejad2020deep,liu2018generative,an2019deep,kiarashinejad2020knowledge} face a different challenge: generating high-quality datasets is expensive, naive sampling produces numerous low-performing structures, and the curse of dimensionality persists even when predictions are fast~\cite{marzban2025hilab,marzban2025inverse}.
+Alternatively, purely training-based inverse design models~\cite{kiarashinejad2020deep,liu2018generative,an2019deep,kiarashinejad2020knowledge} using artificial-intelligence algorithms face a different challenge: generating high-quality training datasets is expensive.
+Naive sampling produces numerous low-performing structures, and the curse of dimensionality persists even when predictions are fast~\cite{marzban2025hilab,marzban2025inverse}.
 Together, these issues motivate a framework that manages dimensionality, incorporates fabrication constraints naturally, and remains data-efficient.